 …following the sun from west to east

 It is clear that the speaker envies this man.
-He says jealously that the man is only carrying a “toothbrush” and appears to happily used the “good earth for a bed.”
+He says jealously that the man is only carrying a “toothbrush” and appears to happily use the “good earth for a bed.”
 The man seems to have no pretensions or deeper desires.

 His life philosophy is simple.
 That there will be some kind of permanent truth “round the next bend” and he only has to stumble upon it.

-At this point in the poem the narrative takes a dark and surprising turn.
+At this point in the poem, the narrative takes a dark and surprising turn.
 The speaker, clearly overwhelmed by the life of this man, attacks him,

 On the top road out of Harrogate.

-He hit him “once with the head,” of a krooklok, a specific brand of steering wheel lock.
+He hit him “once with the head,” of a krooklok, a specific brand of the steering wheel lock.
 This is the third instance in which the speaker mentions a particular branded product, emphasizing his connection to the modern world of consumerism.

 The speaker continues describing the attack without inflection of any trance of remorse.
 He continues to hit the man, striking him “six times…in the face.”
 While doing this he was able to keep the car completely under control.
 He,